 Matthew Thorley has been accepted into 15th annual exhibition at Sculpture by the Sea Cottesloe staged on the beautiful Cottesloe Beach, Western Australia.
 The exhibition is featured from the sea wall all the way along the sand towards North Cottesloe and on the surrounding grassed areas creating a beautiful sculpture park.
 Access to Cottesloe Beach can be made from the ramps or stairs at different locations along Marine Parade.

 BEST NEW WORK & BEST PRODUCTION 2018

 Choreographed by: Brooke Leeder

 This performance will merge dancers, space and sound, within an expansive yet intimate environment.
-An immersive and participatory experience where dance and sculpture collide.
+An immersive and participatory experience where dance and site-specific installation collide.